gohugoio/hugo/themes/hugodocs/archetypes/default.md

 slug: ""
 aliases: []
 toc: false
-notes: Categories are not required metadata as of February 2017.
+notes: "Categories are not required metadata as of February 2017.""
 ---